 To the right & on the page bottom you’ll see a “most recent posts list”.
 I also have a “Favorite Posts” page.
-There are Español (Spanish), Русский (Russian) , Česká (Czech), and 中文 (Chinese) versions of the blog as well – to try to spread its message of Hope and information to as many people around the world as possible.
-Translation projects have recently started in বাংলা (Bangla) and Tagalog (Filipino).
+There are Español (Spanish), Русский (Russian) , Česká (Czech), Nederlands (Dutch) and 中文 (Chinese) versions of the blog as well via volunteer translators – to try to spread its message of Hope and information to as many people around the world as possible.
 Depending on the language, methods other than posting to a wordpress site are used for translation distribution – e.g. Wechat or Facebook – whatever is needed to reach the most people in the most efficient way.
-In terms of absolute numbers, via Wechat, my highest readership country is China.
+In terms of absolute numbers, via Wechat distribution of almost all of my translated English blog posts, my highest readership country in the world is actually China!

 If you want to read an “introduction post” (ironically via China) – it is here.
-I will be keeping an updated page called “The Latest” devoted to upcoming significant dates, tests, procedures etc. since I know many people are curious to know that info.
+I keep an updated page called “The Latest” devoted to upcoming significant dates, tests, procedures etc. since I know many people are curious to know that basic info.
 For the latest CRC scientific news and info I use twitter @CurrentIncurSci as well as my public Facebook account.
 My Wechat account is Tom_Marsilje.